Privacy Policy

 | Identifiers | Hosting/platform, email & newsletter providers, ticketing, analytics, advertising platforms | Operate Services, communications, analytics, ad measurement |

-| Company & professional info | Ticketing, email & CRM tools | Event logistics, attendee networking, targeted communications |
+| Company & professional info | Ticketing, email & CRM tools, professional/business data providers, event sponsors, and confirmed attendees where applicable | Event logistics, attendee networking, targeted communications |

 | Payment references | Stripe (payment processor) | Process payments and prevent fraud |